margaretmf/margaretmf.github.io/spiritualinspiration.md

 <br>

 ### Education and Spirituality
 As a graduate of UVa, I was most passionate about religious liberty and lifelong learning.
-I expressed curosity about the meaning of 'freedom of the press' and 'freedom of speech'.
+I expressed curiosity about the meaning of 'freedom of the press' and 'freedom of speech'.
 I think it's cool that beliefs of the original founders, some good, and some evil, given to people by mankind's Creator gave way to the possibility for people to become free of limtiations and engage in a higher version of spirituality.

 As a woman, I have had a challenging time feeling confident in understanding nuances in politics, history, and culture.
 Because I struggled with communication in person, I turned to digital communications to compensate.
 Sometimes I shared ideas like 'you are good' to people treating me terribly and laughing at people in my face.
 Sometimes I wasn't expressing clear ideas at all.